realworldocaml/book/book/data-serialization/README.md

 As you can see, the fields that are at their default values are omitted from the generated s-expression.
-On the other hand, if we start with config with non-default values, they will show up in the generated s-expression.
+On the other hand, if we convert a config with non-default values, they will show up in the generated s-expression.

 ```ocaml env=main